cn0047/stash/ed/r/rpc.grpc/README.md

 RPC based on actons & functions (for example REST based on resources).

+By default, gRPC limits incoming messages to 4 MB.

 Kinds of service method:
 * Unary RPCs
   `rpc SayHello(HelloRequest) returns (HelloResponse){}`.